 The Smoking Gun

-“Gold bars allocated to the Trust in connection with the creation of a Basket may not meet the London Good Delivery Standards and, if a Basket is issued against such gold, the Trust may suffer a loss” – GLD Prospectus, Page 11.
+“Gold bars allocated to the Trust in connection with the creation of a Basket may not meet the London Good Delivery Standards and, if a Basket is issued against such gold, the Trust may suffer a loss.” – GLD Prospectus, page 11.

-Translation: The physical bars may not be up to standards of the London vault that they are actually held in and if it is discovered that the gold is in any way counterfeit or not pure, the fund and its respective shareholders, the Trust, can take a loss.
+Translation: The physical bars may not be up to the standards of the London vault that they are actually held in, and if it is discovered that the gold is in any way counterfeit or impure, the fund and its respective shareholders, the Trust, can take a loss.
 This has led to a number of bloggers and investors accusing the fund of holding lead bars painted gold, or any number of other scenarios that involve fake gold in the vault.
 Note, this is standard legal language to simply warn of the possible risks and does not necessarily suggest that GLD holds fake gold [see also Three Reasons Why Gold Is Overvalued].

-“Because neither the Trustee nor the Custodian oversees or monitors the activities of subcustodians who may temporarily hold the Trust’s gold bars until transported to the Custodian’s London vault, failure by the subcustodians to exercise due care in the safekeeping of the Trust’s gold bars could result in a loss to the Trust.” – GLD Prospectus, Page 11.
+“Because neither the Trustee nor the Custodian oversees or monitors the activities of subcustodians who may temporarily hold the Trust’s gold bars until transported to the Custodian’s London vault, failure by the subcustodians to exercise due care in the safekeeping of the Trust’s gold bars could result in a loss to the Trust.” – GLD Prospectus, page 11.

 Translation: Let’s start with the custodian.
 According to Investopedia, a custodian is “a financial institution that has the legal responsibility for a customer’s securities.
-This implies management as well as safekeeping”.
+This implies management as well as safekeeping.”
 In short, the custodian is in charge of managing the gold bars to ensure that the vault holds the proper amount of the commodity.
-Moving back to the above quote, the issuer of the fund and the company who manages the gold does not always directly oversee the person who physically puts the gold in the vault, or subcustodian.
+Moving back to the above quote, the issuer of the fund and the company that manages the gold do not always directly oversee the person who physically puts the gold in the vault, or subcustodian.
 Should the subcustodian lose a gold bar, steal, or damage any of the precious metal, the fund itself and the shareholders may bear the burden of the losses.

-“The ability of the Trustee and the Custodian to take legal action against subcustodians may be limited, which increases the possibility that the Trust may suffer a loss if a subcustodian does not use due care in the safekeeping of the Trust’s gold bars.” – GLD Prospectus, Page 12.
+“The ability of the Trustee and the Custodian to take legal action against subcustodians may be limited, which increases the possibility that the Trust may suffer a loss if a subcustodian does not use due care in the safekeeping of the Trust’s gold bars.” – GLD Prospectus, page 12.

-“In addition, the Trustee has no right to visit the premises of any subcustodian for the purposes of examining the Trust’s gold or any records maintained by the subcustodian, and no subcustodian is obligated to cooperate in any review the Trustee may wish to conduct of the facilities, procedures, records or creditworthiness of such subcustodian.” – GLD 10-K Filing, Page 18.
+“In addition, the Trustee has no right to visit the premises of any subcustodian for the purposes of examining the Trust’s gold or any records maintained by the subcustodian, and no subcustodian is obligated to cooperate in any review the Trustee may wish to conduct of the facilities, procedures, records or creditworthiness of such subcustodian.” – GLD 10-K Filing, page 18.

 What To Do